plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 Our solution!

-To avoid the problems of code duplication and nightmarish project management, we decided to opt for an easy to maintain monorepo style solution where the end user can configure and build the final package as they see fit, with only the trace types (e.g. bar, pie, histogram etc.) that they require.
+To avoid the problems of code duplication and nightmarish project management, we decided to opt for an easy to maintain *mono-repo* style solution where the end user can configure and build the final package as they see fit, with only the trace types (e.g. bar, pie, histogram etc.) that they require.
 The WebGL trace types - specifically ScatterGL and Mesh3D - add nearly INSERT_BUNDLE_SIZE_DIFFERENCE